apache/trafficserver/doc/developer-guide/cache-architecture/data-structures.en.rst

    .. member:: int num_vols

-      Number of stripes(:class:`Stripe`) contained in this volume
+      Number of stripes(:class:`StripeSM`) contained in this volume

-   .. member:: Stripe** vols
+   .. member:: StripeSM** vols

-      :class:`Stripe` represents a single stripe in the disk. vols contains all the stripes this volume is made up of
+      :class:`StripeSM` represents a single stripe in the disk. vols contains all the stripes this volume is made up of

    .. member:: DiskStripe** disk_vols